Maciej-Su/rc-frequency-response/README.md

 # RC Frequency Response Analysis

 ## Overview
 This project investigates the frequency response of an RC low-pass filter using theoretical modeling, simulation, and experimental measurements.
-The objective is to understand how resistance (R), capacitance (C), and frequency (ω) affect the system behavior.
+The objective is to analyze how resistance (R), capacitance (C), and frequency (ω) affect system behavior.

 ---

 ## Theory

-The transfer function of the RC circuit is given by:
+The transfer function of the RC circuit is:

 T(jω) = 1 / (1 + jωRC)